AppImage/docs.appimage.org/source/user-guide/troubleshooting/electron-sandboxing.rst

 .. note::

    This command will take effect after the next reboot.
-To change this on a running system, please refer to the :ref:`previous section <ref-electron-sandboxing-configure-temporarily>`.
+To change this on a running system, please refer to the :ref:`previous section <electron-configure-sandboxing>`.

 .. _electron_without_sandboxing: